hsiaosiyuan0/mole/README.md

 Mole is a toolkit written in Golang to facilitate our frontend development experience by providing various functionalities like lint, code-format, bundle, .etc.

-Maybe a little bit explanation is good for why Golang is preferred in this project.
+A little bit explanation is good for why Golang is preferred in this project.
 Nowadays, a programming language is not only the grammar things, it's consist of runtime, stdlib, 3rd-party modules and a healthy community, all these are out-of-box by using Golang, more specifically:

 - Golang is productive, its simplicity philosophy(something like Grammar and Garbage-collection) saves more time to the functionalities themselves.
 - the functionalities like lint and bundle maybe needed to run as web services while Golang has been proved by many impressive projects such k8s that it's good at service things.